How To Choose Happiness and Live No Other Way

 The Benefits of Being Happy

-True happiness is experienced when one is genuinely grateful for what one already has.
-One should not compare oneself to others or fantasize about buying anything else.
+I believe true happiness is experienced when you are truly grateful for what you already have.
+No comparing yourself to others or fantasizing about buying anything else.

 Benefits Of Being Happy: